On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Measuring Mixer Anonymity Set Size

-\subsection{User Privacy Behavior}
+\subsubsection{User Privacy Behavior}

-Our heuristics appear to function better on the Binance Smart Chain mixer (TN) than on the Ethereum mixer (TC).
-While our study should be repeated once the other mixers grow on both chains (e.g., Cyclone and TP), our empirical evidence is the first to suggest a differing privacy-focus of users on Ethereum and Binance Smart Chain.
-One could also argue that privacy-aware users want the best available anonymity set, and will therefore use TC and follow all best practices.
+Our heuristics appear to function better on the \BSChain mixer (\TN) than on the ETH mixer (\TC).
+While our study should be repeated once the other mixers grow on both chains (e.g., Cyclone and \TP), our empirical evidence is the first to suggest a differing privacy-focus of users on ETH and \BSChain.
+One could also argue that privacy-aware users want the best available anonymity set, and will therefore use \TC and follow all best practices.
 As such, a suitable assumption is that anonymity set attracts anonymity set, i.e., the biggest anonymity set will inherently attract more users, and particularly those that worry about privacy (which is analogous to how liquidity attracts liquidity in financial exchanges).